1100 Vance Street

 Water Treatment Plant

 The Water Treatment Plant on Reid Lake Road is also operated by the City and has a capacity of 9 million gallons.
 The City obtains its raw water from the 720-acre Lake Reidsville, which is also used as a recreational facility operated by the Reidsville Recreation Department.
+The plant is overseen by Plant Superintendent Scott Jewell.

 2020 Water Quality Report